sbarex/SourceCodeSyntaxHighlight/README.md

 The XPC service is executed automatically when requested by the application or the quicklook extension.
 After closing the quicklook preview the process is automatically closed after some seconds releasing the resources.

-The app and quicklook extension can preview files showing the formatted code as html, inside a WKWebView, or as rtf inside a NSTextView.
+The app and quicklook extension can preview files showing the formatted code as html, inside a WKWebView, or as rtf inside a NSTextView. **The suggested mode is `rtf`.**

 To use the quicklook preview you must launch the application at least once.
 In this way the quicklook extension will be discovered by the system.
 After the first execution, the quicklook extension will be available among those present in the System preferences/Extensions.